osmanburucu-ibm/deploy-urbancode-deploy/README.md

 5. Setup SSH connection to your target server
     1. Need to have key exchange with hosts so that during ansible playbook execution no password is queried
     2. You can use this project to run [scripts](https://github.com/osmanburucu-ibm/helper_scripts) to accept remote host keys to known hosts and copy local users key to remote host
-        1. password from remote host (user: root) will be asked here
+        1. password from remote host  will be asked here
 6. Run setup-all-ucdsa.yml playbook which will execute all other playbooks in the right order

     ~~~sh
-    ansible-playbook setup-all-ucsa.yml -u root
+    ansible-playbook setup-all-ucsa.yml -u <remote user>
     ~~~

-    [***TODO***](#6) playbook has to be started with root user when local user is not setup as user on remote host (need sudo and sudo with no passwd settings)

 ---